yakovdan98/Hair_Salon/README.md

 #### By Daniel Yakovlev

-#### A Program that displays different vendors and order that they have made
+#### A Program that displays the stylists and clients at a Hair Salon

 ## Technologies Used